fauxtix/DaisyPets/README.md

 - Scheduler/agenda (web project).

 # Screenshots (Windows forms)
-For the web project screenshots, navigate to the DaisyPets.Web.Blazor project, and watch them in the ReadMe file.
+For the web project screenshots, please navigate to the DaisyPets.Web.Blazor project.

 For the Maui project screenshots, navigate to 'MauiPetsApp'.